- Documentation

 A user session can be invalidated in one of the following ways:

-- Session Expiry — Both the sessionid
+- Automatic Expiry — Both the sessionid

 (top right in the standard user interface).